MarcoSero/Nimble/README.md

     // OR
     [NimbleStore nb_setup_iCloudStore:&error]

 The iCloud set up, thanks to iOS 7's API is natively completely asynchronous and a local store is created ready to use waiting for the iCloud's one.
+At this moment, iCloud is available for iOS 7 only as it is not good enough in iOS 6.

 ### Savers

-Easily save in main or background thread, everithing is then merged into the main context
+Easily save in main or background thread, everything is then merged into the main context

     [NimbleStore nb_saveInBackground:^(NBContextType contextType) {
       Book *book = [Book nb_createInContextOfType:contextType];